MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-web.md

 >[!WARNING]
 >**Passwords in Selenium IDE are stored in plain text.**

-**UI flows no longer records or plays back Windows applications after installing a new version.**

-Confirm you are using the [latest version](https://go.microsoft.com/fwlink/?linkid=2102613&clcid=0x409)

 **Temporary user profile for playback**

 Selenium IDE recordings are done with the current user's profile, but playback is done using a temporary user profile.
 This means that websites that need authentication may not ask for credentials during a recording session, but the authentication steps will be needed during playback.